nidhicode7/SpamSMSDetection/README.md

-# SpamSMSDetection, Classifying SMS messages as apam or legitimate
+# SpamSMSDetection, Classifying SMS messages as spam or legitimate